 I recently shot a local IDPA (International Defensive Pistol Association) match.
-I did OK, but noticed a couple of problems that slowed me down significantly: namely, quickly and smoothly drawing from the holster and pressing forward to the target.
+I did OK but noticed a couple of problems that slowed me down significantly—namely, quickly and smoothly drawing from the holster and pressing forward to the target.

-On one stage I failed to firmly seat the beavertail of my 1911 into the webbing between my thumb and forefinger, and subsequently had an awkward and loose grip that I had to readjust before engaging the target.
-More practice is the simple solution here, but most ranges prohibit drawing from a holster, and I don’t have a large tract of land where I can practice this.
-So what to do?
-Dry-fire practice is the only solution in this situation.
+On one stage, I did not firmly seat the beavertail of my 1911 into the webbing between my thumb and forefinger.
+Subsequently, I had an awkward and loose grip and had to readjust before engaging the target.
+More practice is the simple solution, but most ranges prohibit drawing from a holster, and I do not have a large tract of land where I can practice.
+So what do I do?
+Dry-fire practice was the only solution.

-Dry-firing is practice done with an unloaded firearm.
-The use of Snap Caps or dummy rounds can help replicate having real ammunition.
+Dry firing is practice with an unloaded firearm.
+Using Snap Caps or dummy rounds can help replicate having real ammunition.
 Snap Caps are specially designed dummy rounds that protect your firing pin by replicating the slight flex of a primer when struck.
-They’re also necessary to load into the magazine to prevent the slide from locking back when practicing reloads.
-Dry-firing will never duplicate the training that you can achieve with live rounds on a hot range, but it can come close.
+They also are necessary to load into the magazine to prevent the slide from locking back when practicing reloads.
+Dry firing will never duplicate the training you can achieve with live rounds on a hot range, but it can come close.

-Frequent practice is the only way to build the muscle memory necessary to have the speed and accuracy necessary to perform well, not only at a competition, but also in a real life self-defense situation.
-Dry-fire practice allows you practice on a daily basis, even if you do not have access to a range.
-It can also help you to become intimately acquainted with your firearm and it’s controls.
-This familiarity with your firearm will breed confidence, as will as increase your ability to quickly and accurately manipulate the safety, magazine release, and slide lock.
+Frequent practice is the only way to build the muscle memory necessary to have the speed and accuracy to perform well, not only at a competition but also in a real-life self-defense situation.
+Dry-fire practice allows you practice daily, even if you do not have access to a range.
+It also helps you become intimately acquainted with your firearm and its controls.
+That familiarity will breed confidence, as well as increase your ability to quickly and accurately manipulate the safety, magazine release and slide lock.

-4. Have an adequate backstop.
+- Have an adequate backstop.

-Of course your firearm should be unloaded when dry-firing, and it goes without saying that your magazine should also be unloaded when you are dry-firing.
-But you should go one step further and keep all of the ammunition in another room than the one you are practicing in.
-Like any form of practice, dry-firing requires concentration and minimal distraction.
-Doubly so, since you are practicing with a deadly weapon.
+Of course, your firearm should be unloaded when dry firing, and it goes without saying that your magazine also should be unloaded.
+But you should go one step farther and keep all ammunition in another room than the one in which you are practicing.
+Like any form of practice, dry firing requires concentration and minimal distraction—doubly so, since you are practicing with a deadly weapon.

-Practice alone, and make sure that any other people in the building are aware that you are going to be practicing so that they can minimize distraction.
+Practice alone and make sure that any other people in the building are aware that you will be practicing so they can minimize distraction.

 When the time to stop comes, stop.
-You are no longer practicing, and the firearm should be treated as if it is LOADED.
-The reason is, most negligent discharges that happen when people are dry firing occur when the person stops practicing, loads the weapon, and then absentmindedly does another “dry fire” exercise.
+You are no longer practicing, and you should treat the firearm as if it is loaded.
+That is because most negligent discharges that happen when people are dry firing occur after the person stops practicing, loads the weapon, and then absent mindedly does another “dry-fire” exercise.

-Make it a clear delineation in your mind when your practice starts, and when it stops.
-You don’t want a moment’s carelessness to result in an accident!
-Dry-fire practice is a great way to practice on a daily basis.
-But as always, safety should be priority one when handling a firearm.
+Make it a clear delineation in your mind when your practice starts and stops.
+You do not want a moment’s carelessness to result in an accident!
+Dry-fire practice is a great way to practice daily.
+But, as always, safety should be your priority when handling a firearm.